 My E-mail address

-Unfortunately I had to remove the direct link to my E-mail address due to the large amount of spam that I was receiving!
-I welcome genuine inquiries and comments so to overcome the spam problem I have disguised my E-mail address below by providing it as a graphic.
+I removed the link to my E-mail due to spam.
+I welcome genuine inquiries and comments so to overcome the spam problem I provide my e-mail address as a graphic.

 Introducing the owner

-I thought I would add a little bit about myself just to give a little perspective to my Jaguar E-Type Web pages.
+I have added a bit about myself just to give a little perspective to my Jaguar E-Type Web pages.

-This is my second collectible Jaguar, my first was an amazing Jaguar XJ Coupe V12 which I restored over a twelve month period.
+This is my second collectible Jaguar, my first was an amazing Jaguar XJ Coupe V12 which I restored from a very original example.
 You can see the details at my Jaguar XJC web site.

-I had a serious accident in 1982 while racing Super Karts.
-I badly injured my back (spinal cord) which left me a paraplegic.
-Using a wheelchair for my mobility hasn’t slowed me down and over the years I have played top level wheelchair basketball, travelled Australia & overseas and built a career in senior management.
+While racing Super Karts in 1982 I had a serious accident and badly injured my back and spinal cord, which left me a paraplegic.
+Using a wheelchair for my mobility hasn’t slowed me down much and over the years I have undertaken a number of projects in my “Man Cave”..The engine as it came out and ready for dismantling

 Getting a bit more mature, with no kids at home and a bit of money available I decided it was time to indulge in the classic cars that I had admired for years.
 I had been to the car shows, concourses and show and shines etc. and I had read all the relevant magazines from cover to cover since before I could drive.